 Measure the space first, then draw out a scale plan on to which you can mark the desired locations of different functional areas of the garden.

 Bear in mind how sunny or shady these areas are and how this suits what will go on in the space.
 Clever pergola ideas or planting can help to create shade, but think about privacy, too.
-Will solutions for overlooking be required in a particular location?

 You may also want to consider greenhouse ideas or additional garden buildings.